 Your Healthy Eating Plan: Tips on Staying Fit and Preventing Cancer

-We all know that unhealthy eating habits and a sedentary lifestyle are two of the prime factors that cause excess body weight.
-Most noteworthy is how excess weight can lead to heart disease, diabetes and several types of cancer.
+We all know that unhealthy eating habits and a sedentary lifestyle are two prime factors that cause excess body weight.
+But, most noteworthy is how excess weight can lead to heart disease, diabetes, and several types of cancer.

 So, if you’ve been exercising, yet are still overweight, here’s your truth bomb:

 Although regular physical exercise is important, it alone will not make you healthy.

 To achieve the kind of health that will make you feel good and prevent life-threatening diseases, you must also have a healthy eating plan.
 You might be thinking: Why does it matter what I eat?

 That’s the million-dollar question that these snack food companies love.
 But here’s what they’re not telling you…

 While all calories provide fuel, the truth is: